British foreign policy in the Middle East: The Second World War and aftermath

 After the entry of the United States into the war, the Axis drive across North Africa by Erwin Rommel and the Afrika Korps was halted by the British at El Alamein, chasing the Axis to Tunisia where Anglo-American landings in Operation Torch seized the Vichy North African possessions of French Morocco, French Algeria and French Tunisia, which defected almost without a struggle to the side they saw winning the war.
 Tunisia fell in May 1943, and te invasion of Sicily toppled Mussolini in July 1943, forcing Germany to invade after a peace was signed with the Allies.
 Britain occupied the former Italian East Africa and Italian Libya, administering them until 1952 and 1951 respectively with the help of the French and Ethiopians.

 The end of the war in the Middle East saw the resumption of sectarian hostilities as Jewish and Arab brigades in the British Army were demobilised and began fighting again, this time the Jews rebelling against British halts to immigration since 1939 despite the Holocaust and its displaced.
 British ships detained the refugees on Cyprus, and the uprising led to he assassination of British Cairo Resident Lord Moyne, and the terrorist attack by the Irgun on the King David Hotel in 1946.

-With mounting opposition to the Palestinian question, the territory was turned over to a United Nations vote which partitioned the area into two states in July 1947.
-British departure for June 1948 meant that military equipment was often given to Jewish militias in lieu of suitable Palestinian counterparts, and the drawing up of battle lines was completed well before the termination of British rule on the 30th of June, and the Arab armies of Syria, Iraq, Egypt, Jordan, and Lebanon converged on the newly declared Israel.
+With mounting opposition to the Palestine Mandate, the British referred the issue to the United Nations.
+In November 1947, the UN General Assembly passed a non-binding resolution recommending the partition of the territory into two "states"—one Jewish and one Arab—which were to be economically linked through a joint economic union, while Jerusalem and its surrounding area were designated as a separate international zone (corpus separatum) under UN trusteeship.